LSBA Home

 District One Representative

-Ms. Jennifer Gordon Lampton Jennifer Gordon Lampton is the research attorney for Judge Nakisha Ervin-Knott with the Louisiana 4th Circuit Court of Appeal, Division A, in New Orleans.
+Jennifer Gordon Lampton is the research attorney for Judge Nakisha Ervin-Knott with the Louisiana 4th Circuit Court of Appeal, Division A, in New Orleans.
 Previously, she was senior law clerk for Judge Ervin-Knott at Orleans Parish Civil District Court.
-She received a BS degree in management in 2009, with a focus on legal studies in business and political science, from the A.B.
-Freeman School of Business at Tulane University and her JD degree (Civil Law Division, Common Law Certificate) in 2012 from Loyola University College of Law.
+She received a BS in management in 2009, with a focus on legal studies in business and political science, from the A.B.
+Freeman School of Business at Tulane University and her JD (Civil Law Division, Common Law Certificate) in 2012 from Loyola University College of Law.
 She was admitted to practice in Louisiana in 2014.

 New Orleans, LA 70130